Introduction

 3. Cell types

-Caco-2 cell line (ATCC® HTB-37TM, USA) has been used in in vitro intestinal models since the 90’s.
-Culture the cells in growth medium Dulbecco’s Modified Eagle medium (DMEM) supplemented with 10% fetal bovine serum (FBS), antibiotics (penicillin 100 U/mL, streptomycin 30 µg/mL) and 1% of non-essential amino acids (NEAA).
-Place the cells in a CO2 incubator at 37 °C in a humidified atmosphere containing 5% CO2.
+First, researchers use the Caco-2 cell line (ATCC® HTB-37TM, USA).
+This cell line has been a standard in in vitro intestinal models since the 1990s.
+They culture these cells in Dulbecco’s Modified Eagle Medium (DMEM), supplemented with 10% fetal bovine serum (FBS).
+Additionally, the medium includes antibiotics, such as penicillin (100 U/mL) and streptomycin (30 µg/mL), as well as 1% non-essential amino acids (NEAA).
+Researchers then incubate the cells at 37 °C in a humidified atmosphere containing 5% CO₂.

 4. Static intestinal model (control system)